Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 Signs You Might Be a Gray Area Drinker

 Gray area drinking isn’t defined by a strict number of drinks.
+This is silly.

 Instead, it’s often defined by patterns and feelings around alcohol.